Xorice/Roblox-Graphic2d/README.md

 Draw an Instance. (`any`)

-* Any drawing after this will be placed under the instance it create
+* Any drawing after this will be placed under the instance it created

 ``` lua
 :GetInstance(): Instance